Helping Local Authorities dramatically improve the cost and effectiveness of their passenger transport services.

 Manage Demand

-All forms of assistance with travelling should be considered including, travel training for walking, bus or train travel, cycle schemes and walking buses and where economically viable personal transport budgets before consideration of more expensive forms of transport
+Determine opportunities to develop travel training for walking, bus or train travel, cycle schemes and walking buses and where economically viable personal transport budgets before consideration of more expensive forms of transport

 For staff travel ensure that pool or hire cars are available for journeys where it makes economic sense to use them